varda/varda2_preprocessing/README.md

 ## Submitting to the Varda database

-After the variants and coverage files are created per sample, they need to be submitted using the varda2-client in the following way:
+After the variants and coverage files are created per sample, they need to be submitted using the varda2-client in the following way.
+The `varda2-client` expects the supplied access token to be present in the `VARDA_TOKEN` environment variable.

 ```
 varda2-client submit \